 Organists Are Not "Benched"

-The organ is essential to the signature sound of the Choir.
+The organ is essential to the signature sound of The Tabernacle Choir at Temple Square.

 “There is something about having the Choir, the Orchestra, and the organ all going at once that just wraps people in sound,” Elliott explains.
 He would know.
 He has been on tour with the Choir 14 times.
 That’s more than any other member of the Choir or Orchestra now performing.

 The Choir takes its own organ on tour to ensure the Choir sounds “like the Choir sounds.”
-The first two concerts were at Renée and Henry Segerstrom Concert Hall in Costa Mesa and Walt Disney Concert Hall in Los Angeles, both renowned for their acoustics—and their organs.
+The first two concerts of the 2018 Classic Coast tour were at Renée and Henry Segerstrom Concert Hall in Costa Mesa and Walt Disney Concert Hall in Los Angeles, both renowned for their acoustics—and their organs.
 Ask anyone in the audience—all jumped to their feet at the end—and they will agree: the sound was “fantastic,” “amazing,” “overwhelming.”

 The organ is a part of that.
 There are very few traveling choirs that go with a full orchestra and a large organ.